 The RAD uniform can be purchased in:

-Our examiners are encouraging and friendly, and generate a relaxed atmosphere so that candidates can perform to their best ability.
-We affirm progress through written reports and certificates.
+All examiners who attend NPAS are encouraging and friendly, and generate a relaxed atmosphere so that candidates can perform to their best ability.
+They affirm progress through written reports and certificates.

 All Teachers and Teaching Assistants at NPAS are Insured, Garda Vetted and Qualified Professionals.